I pronomi oggetto indiretto indicano a chi è destinata un'azione.

 2.

-The direct pronoun must precede the conjugated verb, not come after.
+The direct pronoun must precede the conjugated verb, not follow it.

-Although grammatically correct, in exercise context it is not the most direct form requested; moreover, to reinforce pronoun position, it is preferred to avoid separation from the subject.
+Although grammatically correct, in an exercise context this is not the most direct form required; also, to reinforce pronoun position, it’s preferred not to separate it from the subject.

 3.